Smalls141414/CS151-MacroTracker/README.md

 # CS 151 - Macro Tracker
-Ari Grady, Dev Ghai, Joshua Tanaka, Nikharv Domadiya
+Team 8 - Ari Grady, Dev Ghai, Joshua Tanaka, Nikharv Domadiya

 ## Problem
 Monitoring a balanced diet can be difficult and convoluted to keep track of.
 For newcomers who are new to keeping track of their diet, this can make it almost impossible to start properly tracking macronutrients.
 Without a macro tracker, tracking macronutrients can be cumbersome and take a lot of mental energy, but with many newer apps, the amount of added features can go over the peak and make it even more cumbersome than originally.
 For these newcomers, a simple macro tracker can be crucial to creating a balanced diet.